-- 12. (1) A holder must ensure that the template, spreadsheet, plans, report and calculations contemplated in regulation 7 and 8 and the reviewed and updated template, spreadsheet, plans, report and calculation contemplated in regulation 11 are audited every three years, commencing from the effective date of the right or permit, the date of issue of the permission and the date on which the environmental authorisation is granted in the case of an exemption has been issued by the Minister in terms of section 106(1) of the Mineral and Petroleum Resources Development Act. - (2) The audits must be- - (a) concluded within a period not exceeding 36 months from the effective date, date of issue of a permission or the granting date of the environmental authorisation; - (b) conducted by an independent auditor; - (c) included in the form of an auditor's report; and - (d) submitted for approval within 30 days from the receipt of the auditor's report contemplated in paragraph (c). - (3) A holder must, in addition to and with the report contemplated in subregulation 2(c), where relevant, submit to the Minister, the annual audited financial statements undertaken in compliance with the Companies Act, 2008 (Act No. 71 of 2008), and the Companies Regulations, 2011, once completed.
+- 12. (1) A holder must ensure that the template, spreadsheet, plans, report and calculations contemplated in regulation 7 and 8 and the reviewed and updated template, spreadsheet, plans, report and calculation contemplated in regulation 11 are audited every five years, commencing from the effective date of the permission, right or permit, and the date on which the environmental authorisation is granted in the case of an exemption has been issued by the Minister in terms of section 106(1) of the Mineral and Petroleum Resources Development Act. - (2) The audit must be- - (a) concluded within a period not exceeding 60 months from the effective date of a permission, right or permit or the granting date of the environmental authorisation; - (b) conducted by independent specialists except in the case of the oil and gas sector, by specialists from a parent or affiliate company; - (c) included in the form of an auditor's report signed by each of the specialists; and - (d) submitted for approval within 30 days from the receipt of the auditor's report contemplated in paragraph (c). - (3) A holder must, in addition to and with the report contemplated in subregulation 2(c), where relevant, submit to the Minister, the annual audited financial statements undertaken in compliance with the Companies Act, 2008 (Act No. 71 of 2008), and the Companies Regulations, 2011, once completed.